 The archery range is located at the Sled Hill parking lot.
 Available targets include: 10-, 20-, 30-, 40-yard, and a 30-yard broadhead target.
 Bring your own equipment; no rentals are provided.
 Backstops are made from recycled plastic from Coconis Furniture.
 The range was built by Brenton Reed for his Eagle Scout project.

 The 1,560-acre lake allows unlimited horsepower boating.
 Two boat ramps provide access to the lake.
 Canoes, kayaks, and stand-up paddleboards are available for rent at the Camp Store.

-The park offers 95 docks for lease on a seasonal basis as well as four overnight rental docks.
+The park offers over 90 docks for lease on a seasonal basis as well as four docks for overnight rentals.
 Contact the park office for details.

 There are 19 miles of wooded trails that allow horseback riders [map].
 Some trails are multi-use, allowing hikers and/or mountain bikers along with horseback riders.
 Trails are marked when certain activities are prohibited (eg, "no hikers," "no bikes" or "no horses").
 Equestrian is available in the Dillon State Park Campground.

 Dillon State Park Campground offers Full-hookup, Electric and Non-electric sites as well as primitive Equestrian camping and Cabins.
 Reservations are required; reserve online or by calling (866) 644-6727.

 Woodchuck Ridge is a 61-par, 18-hole disc golf course in the park with a variety of challenges for all experience levels [map].
 The course begins up the steps behind the Camp Store, loops near camp areas, and finishes back at the Camp Store.
 Map, score sheets, and rental discs are available at the Camp Store.
 Discs are also sold in the store.